Mauke Unspoilt and Undiscovered

 Experience the tranquil beauty and remoteness of Mauke with Air Rarotonga.
 With regular flights to Mauke and a fantastic excursion package that includes accommodation and experiences.

 Mauke is one of the three close islands of Nga-Pu-Toru.
 Extraordinarily pretty, Mauke is a garden island, abundant with flowers that grow wild and a place where locals take enormous pride in their home gardens.
 Discover more about one of the best kept secrets in the Cook Islands.

-Take a dip in one of Mauke’s refreshing and popular freshwater caves, or visit one of the largest banyan trees in the Pacific - covering more than a quarter of an acre (maybe even more).
-Here are 10 of our favourite things you can do on Mauke.
+Take a dip in one of Mauke’s refreshing and popular freshwater caves, or listen to the harmonious acapella singing coming from Kimiangatau Church - plus more!
+Here are 5 of our favourite things you can do on Mauke.

 Take a 360˚ Virtual Tour of Mauke

 Explore Mauke like never before.
 Interactive technology and hotspots allow you to see the Cook Islands from anywhere around the world.
 Switch easily between places of interest and landmarks on Mauke.
 It’s the perfect virtual escape to feel like you’re almost here with us.